ealmuina/bluesky-feed-generator/README.md

+> [!WARNING]
+> Archived as after reaching ~10 million users in Bluesky, this code couldn't keep up with the pace of events from the firehose, and any effort I made to parallelize was uneffective.
+>
+> I have moved on to [a new implementation in Go](https://github.com/ealmuina/bsky-feed).

 ## ATProto Feed Generator powered by [The AT Protocol SDK for Python](https://github.com/MarshalX/atproto)

 > Feed Generators are services that provide custom algorithms to users through the AT Protocol.